César Ritz: Ritz and Escoffier

-In 1888, he opened the Conservations Haus restaurant with Auguste Escoffier as chef in Baden-Baden, and the two were then invited to London by Richard D'Oyly Carte to become the first manager and chef of the Savoy Hotel, positions they held from 1889 until 1897.
+In 1888, he opened the Conversations Haus restaurant with Auguste Escoffier as chef in Baden-Baden, and the two were then invited to London by Richard D'Oyly Carte to become the first manager and chef of the Savoy Hotel, positions they held from 1889 until 1897.
 Ritz put together what he described as "a little army of hotel men for the conquest of London".
 The Savoy under Ritz was an immediate success, attracting a distinguished and moneyed clientele headed by the Prince of Wales, including the British and European royal families.

 According to Montgomery-Massingberd and Watkin, "the outstanding success of the Savoy owed everything to the civilized genius of César Ritz and his brilliant chef, Auguste Escoffier, who introduced the English to the subtlety and delicacy of French haute cuisine and invented at the Savoy many celebrated dishes, including Pêche Melba and the thin toast named after the same singer".
 Aristocratic women, hitherto unaccustomed to dine in public, were now "seen in full regalia in the Savoy dining and supper rooms."

 Ritz campaigned with Henry Labouchère, Lord Randolph Churchill, and others to "alter licensing laws whereby restaurants could not open on Sundays and had to close at 11pm on other nights."
 In March 1898, Ritz was sacked from the Savoy for fraud.
 He was implicated in the disappearance of more than £3,400 of wine and spirits, as well as in receiving kickbacks from suppliers.
 In a 1938 biography of her husband, Ritz's widow maintained that he resigned.
 According to a damning report by the Savoy's auditors, Carte handed Ritz, Escoffier and Louis Echenard (Ritz' deputy) letters of dismissal.

 Ritz threatened to sue the hotel company for wrongful dismissal but was evidently dissuaded by Escoffier, who felt that their interests would be better served by keeping the scandal quiet.
 Lady de Grey sided with Ritz; she cancelled her party at the Savoy on learning of his sacking, stating "Where Ritz goes, I go".
 Ritz subsequently established a Carlton Hotel in Haymarket, built in 1897–99 under the designs of C.J.
 Phipps.
 Bombed in World War II, the hotel was later replaced by New Zealand House in 1959.